duniter/duniter/doc/Protocol.md

 * a currency name
 * a list of endpoints to contact the node

-This link is made through a document called *Peer* whose format is:
+This link is made through a document called *Peer* whose format is described below.

+#### Structure

     Version: VERSION
+    Type: Peer
     Currency: CURRENCY_NAME
     PublicKey: NODE_PUBLICKEY
     Endpoints: